prenetic/gaming-artifacts/Elden Ring/Rock James Build.md

   - Looted off a corpse inside the fortress of the Grafted Scion.
 The body can be found resting under the large painting that's at the center of the room.
 - [Prelate's Blood Inferno Crozier](https://eldenring.wiki.fextralife.com/Prelate's+Inferno+Crozier) scales primarily with Strength and Dexterity and is a good Weapon for strong melee attacks that will fling enemies into the air.
   - Drops from a Fire Prelate wielding it inside Fort Laiedd near Seethewater Terminus Site of Grace.
 This drop is guaranteed once per playthrough.
-- [Whetstone Knife](https://eldenring.wiki.fextralife.com/Whetstone+Knife) can add new battle arts and affinities to weapons.
-  - Found in the southeastern area of Gatefront Ruins.
-There is a set of stairs leading to a small room underground where a treasure chest can be found.
-Inside the chest is the Whetstone Knife and Ash of War: Storm Stomp.
 - [Zweihander](https://eldenring.wiki.fextralife.com/Zweihander) scales primarily with Strength and Dexterity, and is a versatile Weapon for heavy-weight combat.
   - Can be purchased from the Isolated Merchant for 3,500 Runes.
 He can be found in his shack at the very west of the Weeping Peninsula.